The ABC Homeopathy Forum

 Similarly, when people have praised you, what did you receive praise for?

 - Untidiness and unworthiness.
 I do not tend to do anything properly.
-It’s
+Its

 a total mess.
 During my childhood I was praised for my sports and religious